-Cost analysis might sound like a fancy business term, but it’s actually a simple and smart way for companies to understand how they spend money.
-Whether you’re running a small business, working in an office, or just curious about how companies make decisions, learning about cost analysis is a great step.
-Let’s explore what cost analysis in accounting really means, why it matters, and how it works.
+Cost analysis might sound like a fancy business term, but it is actually a simple and smart way for companies to understand how they spend money.
+Whether you are running a small business, working in an office, or just curious about how companies make decisions, learning about cost analysis is a great step.

 What is Cost Analysis?

 Cost analysis is the process of examining all the costs a business pays to operate.
 These costs could include things like rent, employee salaries, raw materials, equipment, electricity, and more.
-The goal of cost analysis is to understand how much money is being spent and where it’s going.
+The goal of cost analysis is to understand how much money is being spent and where it is going.

 Why is Cost Analysis Important?